Online Doctor of Nursing Practice (DNP)

 • Unencumbered RN license

-• APRN licensure and/or clinical nurse specialist credential
+• APRN licensure or clinical nurse specialist credential required for the Clinical track; not required for Education or Leadership tracks

 • Master of Science in Nursing with federally recognized accreditation from a nurse education accrediting body